With any of these powerful monitoring tools for web developers, you can be safe and…

 Another full-scale jQuery file uploader solution is called Fine Uploader — a very popular jQuery library for uploading, managing, and scaling files.
 Some of the stand out features of Fine Uploader include the ability to retry failed file uploads, not from the beginning, but from the last chunk that wasn’t uploaded — this is also a part of the actual library, called file chunking and splitting.
 Fine Uploader fully supports cloud file management, meaning you can upload files on Amazon S3 or Microsoft’s Azure, and other simpler features include the permission to edit, delete files as they are being uploaded.
 This is pretty much a full-on solution for any site that needs a reliable file uploading solution where perhaps a larger community of active users is involved.

-Formstone is unique to our file uploader list in a way that it’s actually a multitude of products (components) within a single project, but Formstone does have an Upload component that’s a very usable and very functional file upload management solution for websites and apps, both small and large.
+Formstone is unique to our list in a way that it’s actually a multitude of products within a single project.
+But, Formstone does have an Upload component that’s a very usable and very functional file upload management solution.
+They offer this solution for websites and apps, both small and large.
 The lightweight component features a simple drag&drop interface (with click interaction) that lets you upload single or multiple files with a lightweight progress bar attached.
-It’s a very effective solution for websites that are looking for extra components without the heavy fat attached to them, but also Formstone is a project within itself, and you can stitch together the other few dozens of components and create a web or app project out of that.
+It’s a very effective solution for websites that are looking for extra components without the heavy fat attached to them.
+But also, Formstone is a project within itself.
+You can stitch together the other few dozens of components and create a web or app project out of that.
 Learn more about Formstone to fully understand the interaction between the variety of components they have to offer.

-File Uploader is an elegant and technical example of how modern web browsers can support quick and sound file upload needs of the modern web user.
-You can create various calls to help manage the files, but the main features that stand out — drag and drop file upload, progress bars, and ability to allocate each file upload to a specific user, where the user himself mentions his name.
+File Uploader is an elegant and technical example of how modern web browsers can be great.
+They can support quick and sound file upload needs of the modern web user.
+You can create various calls to help manage the files, but the many main features really stand out.
+These are the drag and drop file upload, progress bars, and ability to allocate each file upload to a specific user.
+This file upload is where the user himself mentions his name.
 We can see how that could be modified into a fully functional solution for password protected file uploads and such.

-PekeUpload is a lightweight component solution that can be used as a website widget for uploading files using a jQuery + HTML5 combination of features.
-Built with Twitter Bootstrap, PekeUpload is incredibly easy to style and offers tons of ways to extend itself.
-With PekeUpload you remain in control of your file uploads, being able to set file size limits, and also the kind of file types that your component is going to accept.
+PekeUpload is a lightweight component solution for web designers.
+They can use it as a website widget for uploading files using a jQuery + HTML5 combination of features.
+Built with Bootstrap, PekeUpload is incredibly easy to style and offers tons of ways to extend itself.
+With PekeUpload you remain in control of your file uploads.
+You can set file size limits, and choose the file type that your component is going to accept.
 If traditional error notifications make you tired, rest assured that you can set your own custom error notifications.
-Visual content can be previewed directly before and after uploading.
+You can preview the visual content directly before and after uploading.

-Developers can of course build their own jQuery library for file management, it makes sense, as it provides a lot of learning experience, and you end up being the one in charge of the codebase.
-Then again, perhaps another way to solve the file uploading problem is to rely on an API that has been built specifically for one single purpose, which in this case is file uploading and file management.
-We recommend looking into FileAPI, a fully developed project that provides the necessary functions, calls and events to create file uploaders for desktop apps, mobile apps, and general web projects.
+Developers can of course build their own jQuery library for file management.
+It makes sense, as it provides a lot of learning experience.
+Also, you end up being the one in charge of the codebase.
+Another way to solve the problem is to rely on an API that has been built for one single purpose.
+In this case, it’s file uploading and file management.
+We recommend looking into FileAPI.
+It’s a fully developed project that provides the necessary functions, calls and events to create file uploaders for desktop apps.
+They can also do this for mobile apps, and general web projects.

-Plupload is one of those projects that took a really long to mature, but not because it was inexperienced, but because there was a huge limitation in the number of features languages like HTML were able to provide for the web at the time.
+Plupload is one of those projects that took a really long to mature, but not because it was inexperienced.
+It’s because there was a limited number of features languages were able to provide for the web at the time.
 Now that HTML5 is changing the web development landscape, Plupload is really able to shine.
-By definition, Plupload is a file upload management API that provides a number of tools and features for building strengthened file uploaders within a few minutes, rather than having you code your own over several weeks.
+Plupload is a file upload management API that provides a number of tools and features for building strengthened file uploaders.
+They can do this within a few minutes, rather than having you code your own over several weeks.

-Resumable.js’s main area of function is the HTML5 File Management API — providing a simple file upload environment that allows to upload multiple files, to pause and resume uploads, and an overall stability.
-Large files can easily be split into several chunks to enable resumable uploads, meaning that whenever a connection goes bonkers in the transition, you can rest assured that your file will still end up being uploaded from the same place it was left at.
+This provides a simple file upload environment that allows multiple uploads, pausing and resuming uploads, and an overall stability.
+You can easily split large files into several chunks to enable resumable uploads.
+You can be sure that your file will still end up being uploaded from the same place you left it.
+It can upload your file even when the connection goes bonkers in the transition.